Who may file a complaint?

 Anyone covered under the policy may report what they believe to be an act of harassment based on race, color, religion, national origin, sex (including pregnancy, childbirth, and related medical conditions), ancestry, sexual orientation, age, disability status, marital status, genetic information, gender identity or expression, active military personnel status, citizenship status, or transgender status; (2) any other class, attribute, or affiliation that is protected by state, federal, or applicable local law; or (3) an individual's association with others in a protected class.

 - Aides and Interns

-- Third Parties - Members of the media, lobbyists, and members of the general public who have business at the state capitol or who are doing business with legislative services agencies, the Senate, or the House
+- Third Parties - Lobbyists, members of the media, and members of the general public who have business at the State Capitol or who are actively doing business with a legislative service agency, the Senate, or the House of Representatives